MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### extend

 Use the [extend](kusto/query/extendoperator.md) operator to add computed columns to a table.
-This operator allows you to use standard operators such as +, -, *, /, and %, and various functions in the expression for the computed column.

 Let's extend the table showing the top five floods in Texas to include a `Duration` column by calculating the difference between the `StartTime` and `EndTime` columns.